thesharmaa/OnlineShoppingApplication/README.md

 <h1>REST API for Online Shopping Application System</h>

-<h4>An developement of RESTful API for an application.
+<h4>Development of RESTful API for an application.
 This API performs all the fundamental CRUD operations with user validation at every step.</h4>

 <h1>Features</h1>
 <p>Customer authentication & validation with session uuid can</p>